denvkr/php-patterns/README.md

 * [Decorator](structural/decorator) Dynamically adds responsibility to the interface by wrapping the original code
 * [Facade](structural/facade) Provides a simplified interface
 * [Proxy](structural/proxy) Provide a surrogate or placeholder for another object to control access to it.
-* Composite
+* [Composite](structural/composite) Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.
-* [Flyweight](flyweight) Use sharing to support large numbers of similar objects efficiently
+* [Flyweight](structural/flyweight) Use sharing to support large numbers of similar objects efficiently
 * Front Controller
 * Module
 * Twin